- Zanele Muholi born 1972

 - Purchased with funds provided by the Africa Acquisitions Committee 2017

-In her work as a photographer and self-identified ‘visual activist’, Muholi focuses on the experiences of the black male transgender and lesbian community in South Africa.
-In the series Only Half the Picture 2003–6 (Tate P81289–P81294) she realised this through close-up, intimate and mostly anonymous studies of women’s bodies; in Faces and Phases 2006–ongoing through portraits of women accompanied by first-hand accounts (written and audio) that communicate their individual experiences; and in Weddings 2013 through documents of joyful celebrations.
-While Muholi continues to address socio-political themes through portraiture in Somnyama Ngonyama, this body of work is more autobiographical, diaristic and participatory in nature than her previous projects.
-She has described this as follows:
+In their work as a photographer and self-identified ‘visual activist’, Muholi focuses on the experiences of the black LGBTQI+ community in South Africa.
+In the series Only Half the Picture 2003–6 (Tate P81289–P81294) they realised this through close-up, intimate and mostly anonymous studies of women’s bodies and in Faces and Phases 2006–ongoing through portraits of black lesbian and transwomen accompanied by first-hand testimonies (written and audio) that document the participant’s individual experiences.
+While Muholi continues to address socio-political themes through portraiture in Somnyama Ngonyama, this body of work is more autobiographical and diaristic than previous projects.
+They have described this as follows:

 Somnyama Ngonyama (meaning ‘Hail, the Dark Lioness’) is an unflinchingly personal approach I have taken as a visual activist to confronting the politics of race and pigment in the photographic archive.
 It is a statement of self-presentation through portraiture.
 The entire series also relates to the concept of MaID (‘My Identity’) or, read differently, ‘maid’, the quotidian and demeaning name given to all subservient black women in South Africa.